kwant-project/kwant/doc/source/reference/kwant.rst

 .. module:: kwant

-Along with the various modules documented in this reference, the top-level kwant package provides short names for a few widely used objects from several modules.
+The top-level kwant package serves as a container for sub-packages and does not have any functions of its own.
+For convenience, short names are provided for a few widely used objects from the sub-packages:

 .. currentmodule:: kwant.builder